SAP/open-ux-tools/packages/axios-extension/src/abap/adt/README.md

 ### Usage

-ADT decorator is simple to use.
-Currently it can be used for methods that implement ADT service requests in [AbapServiceProvider](../abap-service-provider.ts) class.
+ADT decorator can be used for methods that implement ADT service requests in [AbapServiceProvider](../abap-service-provider.ts) class.
 The following use the getAtoInfo() method as an example.